eraybasar/pesdk-docs/_guides/html5/v5/introduction/migration-guide.md

 + <PhotoEditorSDKUIComponent {...this.config} />
 ```

 Although the mapper maps your old configuration to the new one, we highly recommend you to go and check the [configuration]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/introduction/configuration) documentation.
-There's a whole lot of new configurations and customizations are available.
+There are now a lot of new configurations and customizations available.

 ### Handling events